TheDevPath/scrypto-examples-ep2/README.md

 1. Using our IDE to inspect the code brought in with our cargo crates
 2. Find the package documentation - which is [here](https://radixdlt.github.io/radixdlt-scrypto/scrypto/index.html)

+To get started open up `core/hello-world/src/lib.rs` this file is our Hello blueprint!

+O

 Bucket and Vault will look ordinary enough if you've worked in other languages with a type system and we will look at how to see what these custom types and others that are provided in scypto give us.

 But what's with the :: well in rust this is a way to interact with namespaces and ResourceBuilder is a public struct we can access from the Scrypto Crate namespace. ie if you were to write it all the way out it would look like `scrypto::resource::ResourceBuilder`